 If you've been busy cutting out pictures of houses from magazines to plan your ideal home, a construction loan from North Country Savings Bank could help your dream become a reality.
 All of our loan decisions are based on factors beyond your credit score, including your employment history and utility bill payments.

 How to Finance Building a New Home

 As the plans for building your new home become concrete you'll need to determine how to finance the project.
 That's where we can help.
-Our team of Loan Originators can help walk you through the lending process from beginning to end to ensure your project stays on budget and includes all of the essentials.
+Our team of Loan Experts can help walk you through the lending process from beginning to end to ensure your project stays on budget and includes all of the essentials.

 How A Construction Loan Works